nemuelw/InstaChat/README.md

 npm start
 ```

-- Open the provided URL on separate browser windows
+- Open the provided URL on separate browser tabs
-- Join a similar room in both cases (using different usernames)
+- Join the chat using different usernames
-- You can now send messages to and fro and see them appear on the other window in realtime
+- You can now send messages to and fro and see them appear on the other tab in realtime